 How many ornaments are in the tree?

-Believe it or not, I have over 100 ornaments on my tree.
+Believe it or not, we have about 100 ornaments on our tree!
 Remember, some of them you don’t quite see but they do play an important role in filling and brightening the inside of the tree.
-Fillers + pretty ornaments = approximately 100.

 Planning for next Christmas